-At any time during the agreement term, SACOG or SMAQMD (or both) may conduct an audit of the participant's operations, including all paperwork documenting actual operation within the SFNA, to verify that the applicant is complying with all contract terms.
+At any time during the agreement term, SACOG or SMAQMD (or both) may conduct an audit of the participant's operations, including all paperwork documenting actual operation, to verify that the applicant is complying with all contract terms.
 Any audits will be conducted at a reasonable time and with reasonable notice to the participant.

-3.5 Participating Dealerships
+3.5 Vehicle Dealerships

 Local vehicle, engine, auction, and salvage yard dealerships play a vital role in the operation and success of the SECAT Program.
-Dealerships who wish to become a Participating Dealership must be trained by the staff of the SECAT Program, and must be able to assist the applicants in filling out the application, making sure all program requirements have been met, and advising applicants on the SECAT Program performance requirements as required in Section 5.
-Each Participating Dealership must sign a master agreement with the SECAT Program and must provide any information requested by the Program relating to an application or approved project.
+The SECAT Program no longer approves specific dealerships, but interested Dealerships are encouraged to be trained by the staff of the SECAT Program.
+This will assist applicants in filling out the application, making sure all program requirements have been met, and advising applicants on the SECAT Program performance requirements as required in Section 5.

-The SECAT Program allows Participating Dealerships to deliver the truck to the Participant while the vehicle title is processed.
-Our agreement requires Participating Dealerships to properly register the replacement vehicle with the correct lien holder and participant information.
-Only vehicles purchased through Participating Dealerships may be invoiced PRIOR to receiving official DMV paperwork showing the correct registration and lien information.
+The SECAT Program allows Dealerships to deliver the truck to the Participant while the vehicle title is processed.
+This arrangement requires Dealerships to properly register the replacement vehicle with the correct lien holder and participant information.
+Final payment is made directly to the vehicle owner, so dealerships are encouraged to complete the vehicle transaction as soon as possible.

-3.6 Environmental Justice Policies
+3.6 Community Air Protection